How CIHR handles resubmissions

 What is a resubmitted application?

 All applicants that were unsuccessful in their previous submission may resubmit their application to a subsequent Project Grant competition.
 These applications are considered resubmissions.
+Note, the question “Is this a resubmission of an unsuccessful application to the same Funding Opportunity?” is specifically asking if the application is a previous submission to the Project Grant competition.

 Committee members are instructed to treat all applications, including resubmissions, as new applications.
 This is done in an effort to ensure that all applications are reviewed relative to each other.